 If you are eligible for free school meals, you will also receive a monthly 'cost of living' voucher.

 The vouchers will be £15 per month, per child.
-There is an additional payment of £15 in July and August for the summer holidays.
+Additional payments of £15 will be made in April for Easter, in July and August for the school summer holidays, and in December for Christmas.

 If you receive a means-tested benefit and are entitled for Free School Meals (Pupil Premium) you will automatically receive the vouchers from your child's school.